haveboard/s9-serato-custom-midi-user-modes-1/README.md

 ## Parameter Buttons

-The parameter buttons for all user modes select Sample Bank's A, B, C, and D, left to right respectively.
+~~The parameter buttons for all user modes select Sample Bank's A, B, C, and D, left to right respectively.~~ Parameter buttons for banks have been removed as it caused the parameters to not work properly for other modes.
+Hat tip to DJ Harley Beretta for making me aware.

 Credits:
 @Themitchell for his `serato_dj_launchpad_midi_mapping.xml` [gist](https://gist.github.com/Themitchell/2fbeea02d3937cbb631a) which showed me `auto_loop_roll_specific_length`